 This is a serious problem that can affect a person’s physical appearance and health.
 In the long term, eating disorders may even be fatal.
-Because of this, nurses, family and friends, and other medical professionals must understand what these disorders are and how they impact those who are affected by them.
+Because of this, nurses, family and friends, and other medical professionals must understand how these disorders function and impact those who are affected.

-People living with anorexia may eat a very small amount of food or expel what they do eat either by forcing themselves to vomit or by taking laxatives.
-In some cases, a person may exercise excessively in an effort to burn away any calories.
-People often develop anorexia nervosa as teens or pre-teens, and it is most common in females.
+People living with anorexia may eat a very small amount of food or expel what they do eat either by forcing themselves to vomit or taking laxatives.
+In some cases, a person may exercise excessively to burn away calories.
+People often develop anorexia nervosa as teens or pre-teens, and it’s most common in females.

 When a person has bulimia, they understand that their actions are not normal, and they may also purge the food out of a sense of self-disgust, shame, or guilt.
 As with anorexia, purging may involve vomiting, laxative use, or exercise that’s strenuous and excessive.
 A person who has bulimia typically has a normal body weight, although they may see themselves as overweight.

 “Binge eating” and “compulsive overeating” are often used interchangeably.
-People who are binge eaters are often compelled to eat and feel as if it is beyond their control to stop, even if they are full and uncomfortable.
+People who are binge eaters are often compelled to eat and feel as if it is beyond their control to stop, even if they’re full and uncomfortable.
 While eating, they consume large amounts of food over a short period and feel intense shame over their lack of control.